Art Made with Light, Artist Statement

 I initially began making photograms using what I refer to as my “critters”; seahorses, crabs, butterflies, dragonflies, sea whips, wildflowers and other found curiosities.
-My husband works in marine biology and helps me gather specimens.
+My husband works in coastal science and helps me gather specimens.
 No animals are ever harmed—they’re gathered after they’ve passed.
 One day my husband came home with a deceased baby stingray.
-He had been out in the field and noticed some fishermen getting ready to toss it back.
+He had noticed some fishermen getting ready to toss it back.
 He asked if he could have the ray and they agreed.
 So the joke now is that it’s all fine and good if your husband brings you flowers.
 But it’s really exciting if he brings you a dead baby stingray.

 Watch a short video about Melissa’s Photogram Process